Faculty

 michael marmolejo

-Instructor for: Computer Graphic Design, Networking & Cybersecurity H, Innovative Technologies 1-2
+Instructor for: Computer Graphic Design 1-2, Networking & Cybersecurity 1-2H, Innovative Technologies 1-2

 Email: mi.marmolejo@haydenmagnet.org

 Michael Marmolejo was born during the fall of the Nixon administration in the heart of the Valley of the Sun.
 As a proud product of the Arizona public education system, and a proud graduate of Carl Hayden Community High School, he was so inspired by the great teachers that he met along the way that he chose to pursue a degree in Secondary Education with a focus in English at Arizona State University.
-Said degree in hand, he stumbled his way into a position teaching Computer Graphic Design and Networking and Operating Systems within the Carl Hayden Center for Computer Studies – the very same magnet program that he graduated from and that arguably launched his own decade-long career in the computer industry.
+Said degree in hand, he stumbled his way into a position teaching Computer Graphic Design, Networking and Cybersecurity, and Innovative Technologies within the Carl Hayden Center for Computer Studies – the very same magnet program that he graduated from and that arguably launched his own decade-long career in the computer industry.
 In doing so, he quickly discovered that it is much more fun to be sitting at the teacher’s desk than the student’s, so he has dedicated his career to using technology to make education so engaging and entertaining that students become intrinsically inspired to seek out and share knowledge.

 He maintains his classroom website at http://mistermarmolejo.com with the artisanal Web craftsmanship only made possible by someone who still hand writes his HTML code in Microsoft Notepad.
 He can be reached at mi.marmolejo@haydenmagnet.org, but don’t be surprised if he takes a day or two to respond.
 He’s just slow media like that.